artela-network/artela-docs/docs/develop/guides/reentrancy-guard/index.md

 ```

-If you don't have a test token in your account, please join [our discard](https://discord.com/invite/artela)
+If you don't have a test token in your account, please join [our Discord](https://discord.com/invite/artela)，require testnet faucet.
-，require testnet faucet.

 If you lack test tokens, request some in our [Discord]((https://discord.com/invite/artela)) testnet-faucet channel.